UiharuKazari2008/lizumi-sxm-rest-hander/README.md

-# Seriously Commander Server for SiriusXM
+# SXM Commander Server for SiriusXM
 Seriously Commander is a SiriusXM (SXM) Radio Automation and Recorder system designed to make life easier.

 #NOTICE